justinnoor/pfhowto/README.md

 We created a `set skip` rule for our loopback device because it does not need to filter traffic.
 We added a *tag* on our *SSH* rule which will mark packets with the string "SSH" if they pass this rule.
 Finally, we added a *pass out inet* rule for the *ICMP* messaging protocol, which allows us to use the [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility for troubleshooting purposes.
 The *inet* option represents the *IPv4* address family.

 *ICMP* is an often controversial protocol that is fraught with many assumptions.
 As long as it is approached with care there is no harm in using it.
 We just want to use [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) with a droplet, that's it.
 The [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility relies on [icmp(4)](https://www.freebsd.org/cgi/man.cgi?query=icmp&sektion=4&apropos=0&manpath=FreeBSD+12.0-RELEASE+and+Ports) *echo messages*.
 Therefore in our `pass out inet` rule we only permit messages of type *echoreq*.
 Every other message type will be blocked in all directions.
 If we need more message types in the future, we can easily add them to our rule.
 You may have noticed that [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) allowed us to incorporate these codes directly from the [icmp(4)](https://www.freebsd.org/cgi/man.cgi?query=icmp&sektion=4&apropos=0&manpath=FreeBSD+12.0-RELEASE+and+Ports) protocol.
 Yes it did!
-See `man icmp` for additional codes.
+See `man icmp` for additional message type codes.

 We now have a working ruleset that provides basic protection and functionality.
 Let's test it before we get too far.